 HOW TO FIX DAMAGED HAIR

 There are a few ways you can care for your strands to help repair damaged hair.
-We’re sure you’re curious about the steps you can take toward getting a healthy mane, so let’s dive right into it!
-Take note of the following 11 ways to fix damaged hair.
+We’re sure you’re curious about the steps you can take toward getting a healthy mane, so let’s dive right in with 12 ways to fix damaged hair.

 1. USE A SHAMPOO, CONDITIONER, AND HAIR MASK FOR DAMAGED HAIR